Short Messaging Service (SMS)

 A2P opt-in requirements

+- Conversational messaging.
 This is consumer-initiated messaging.
-Consent is implied, so no additional opt-in is required. - Informational messaging
+Consent is implied, so no additional opt-in is required.

-This is when a consumer gives their phone number to a business and asks to be notified with account updates, appointments, and the like.
-Express consent is required, and the consumer may agree by completing a form via text, verbally, or on a website. - Promotional messaging
+- Informational messaging.
+This is when a consumer gives their phone number to a business and asks to be notified of account updates, appointments, and the like.
+Express consent is required, and the consumer may agree by completing a form via text, verbally, or on a website.

-This is any SMS that’s promoting or marketing a business in any way.
+- Promotional messaging.
+This is any SMS promoting or marketing a business in any way.
 Express written consent is required for promotional messaging before a consumer can receive a text.
 Consumers can opt-in via a checkbox on a website, a signed form, or another web form that is continually tracked and managed.

 SMS FAQ